dbos-inc/dbos-docs/docs/getting-started/quickstart.md

   A Linux environment will be created:

   ![](WSI-Linux.png)

-	The following directory will be created
+ The following directory will be created:

 	C:\Program Files\WSL

   Download and install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/).

   The following directories will be created: